-SpareBank 1 SMN aims to manage the Group's resources in such a way as to provide ECC holders with a good, stable and competitive return in the form of dividend and a rising value of the bank's ECC.
+SpareBank 1 SMN aims to manage the Group's resources in such a way as to provide EC holders with a good, stable and competitive return in the form of dividend and a rising value of the Bank's EC.

-The net profit for the year will be distributed between the owner capital (the ECC holders) and the ownerless capital in accordance with their respective shares of the Bank's total equity capital.
+The net profit for the year will be distributed between the owner capital (the EC holders) and the ownerless capital in accordance with their respective shares of the Bank's total equity capital.

 SpareBank 1 SMN's intention is that up to one half of the owner capital's share of the net profit for the year should be disbursed in dividends and, similarly, that up to one half of the ownerless capital's share of the net profit for the year should be disbursed as gifts or transferred to a foundation.
 This is on the assumption that capital adequacy is at a satisfactory level.
-When determining dividend payout, account will be taken of the profit trend expected in a normalised market situation, external framework conditions and the need for tier 1 capital.
-The Bank's Supervisory Board sets the annual dividend payout based on the Board of Directors' recommendation.
-The dividend policy is made available at smn.no/ir.
+When determining dividend payout, account will be taken of the profit trend expected in a normalised market situation, of external framework conditions and of the need for tier 1 capital.
+The Bank's supervisory board sets the annual dividend payout based on the Board of Directors' recommendation.
+The dividend policy is available at the Bank's website.